djmgit/quickcheat/README.md

 - The extension will be loaded into the browser as a browser action (button).
 Clicking on that button will open the main popup.

+## Command cheatsheets

+You can add new tool and creat cheats using the following steps:

+- Open the QuickChear popup
+- Select the big plus button, enter the name of the tool/technology you want to add and confirm.
+- Once the technology is added, a card will be created.
+- To add a command/note, press on the plus button on the corresponding card, give a suitable title and add the actual command or note.
+- You can edit or remove your command or tool card whenever you desire.
+- It is to be notes that, your tool name should be unique, that is, it should not be already present and also, your command/note tiltle should be unique for a particular tool.